saedyousef/awesome-free-palestine-support-kit/README.md

 ## Features

 - **Github Resources**: A collection of github resources to facilitate the support of the Palestinian people.
+- **Anti-Zionist Propaganda**: A curated list of Anti-Zionist Propaganda.
 - **Insights & Analysis**: Deep-dive articles and reports to enhance understanding.
 - **Educational Materials**: Curated content to educate and inform.
 - **Actionable Content**: Templates, guides, and actionable steps for advocacy efforts.